The Lake Clementine Guide to Summer Fun

 Kayaking Upper Lake Clementine

 The main beach stretches along the parking lot and slightly beyond, with plenty of room for popup tents and coolers while keeping a decent-sized buffer from neighbors.
+The shoreline is rocky pebbles, not sand, so bring fold-up chairs or a thick blanket for comfort.
+Water shoes are a good idea, especially for kids.
 The American River moves very slowly in this area, stopped by the Lake Clementine Spillway dam.
 However, there are a few areas near bends where water moves swiftly and in eddies.
 I kayaked over one of the eddies for fun and was surprised by how strong it ended up being in such slow-moving water.

 The rivers in Auburn SRA are running fast and cold with spring runoff.
 We strongly discourage visitors from swimming this time of year.
 Please see the Superintendent’s Message regarding water safety and drowning prevention here.